New Orleans Saints Super Bowl Odds: Tracking the Saints Odds to Win Super Bowl 60

 Fact Checked by Blake Weishaar

-The Saints' Super Bowl odds are the longest in the NFL.
-Be sure to check throughout the offseason and all season long as we track the Saints' Super Bowl odds.
+The Saints' Super Bowl odds are the longest in the NFL, reflecting the uncertainty around their quarterback situation and overall roster overhaul.
+Still, odds can shift quickly, especially if the team racks up early-season wins.
+Be sure to check back throughout the season as we track the Saints' odds across several futures markets.

 Keep in mind that you can bet on the Saints playoff chances as well.